-Some of the differences between coaching and counselling are not really major distinctions between the two practices.
-A deeper examination shows that coaching and counselling can be used together to enhance your practice.
+Some of the differences between coaching and counselling are not major distinctions between the two practices.
+A deeper examination shows that coaching and counselling can be used in conjunction to enhance your practice.

-Here are some differences that coaches and counselors see between their jobs:
+Here are some differences that coaches and counselors:

 Conscious and unconscious.
 Counselors often focus on pulling out past issues or challenges that patients have pushed into their subconscious.
 Coaches, on the other hand, try to teach clients different approaches to thinking through their problems.

 Time-limited or open-ended.
 Coaches are usually working within deadlines to help shape their clients’ future.
 They see their work as time-limited in contrast to counselors who are more relaxed about deadlines for their patients.
 With counseling, patients understand it is a more open-ended process that can go on for weeks, months and sometimes even years.
 It depends on what is unraveled in the process.
 Yet, because coaches often work with businesses, they are expected to produce results quickly and efficiently.

 Emergency or non-emergency.
 Helping patients work through mental distress is one of the key differences between counseling and coaching.
 If a patient needs to work through grief or psychological trauma, counseling is the best way for them to do this.
 Coaches work with clients who do not have psychological trauma or distress that they need to overcome.
 Rather, they work with individuals who are ready and able cognitively to pursue the goals they define for themselves.
 While counseling patients can help them reach that point, if they have experienced trauma or psychological distress coaching is not going to be as effective.